Nirovitsky/baltek-business-web/replit.md

 ✓ Fixed date formatting throughout frontend to display raw date strings properly ✓ Enhanced CV/Resume section to always show for business users with download options ✓ Added proper file viewing and downloading capabilities for uploaded documents

+### Backend URL Migration (July 31, 2025)
+✓ Updated backend API URL from http://116.203.92.15 to https://api.baltek.net
+✓ Updated server configuration in routes.ts to use new secure endpoint ✓ Updated documentation to reflect new backend URL
+✓ Ensured all API proxy requests now route to the updated backend service